placehold7r/placehold7r/README.md

 ###### my other socials go by the same name (placehold7r)

-###### im a heavy yuki maeda/medkit kin (with a side of postman from nostalgic hangout) idk what else to put here man , uhm. oh yh ignore the little link icons if they’re there , they don’t go anywhere
+###### im a heavy yuki maeda/medkit kin. idk what else to put here man , uhm. oh yh ignore the little link icons if they’re there , they don’t go anywhere